tmaks7/TMDB/README.md

 SQL — to run queries for extracting insights

 Magic commands — a feature of the IPython kernel that let you run useful shortcuts or system tasks inside Python code cells

+## 🚀 Why This Project Matters
+This project is a practical example of combining SQL, SQLite, and Jupyter Notebook for movie data exploration — ideal for beginner to intermediate data analysts, aspiring data scientists, or anyone curious about the entertainment industry.

+## 📜 License
+This project is for educational purposes only.
+TMDb data belongs to [The Movie Database (TMDb)](https://www.themoviedb.org/).